compi-migui/tfg-doc/src/md/60_results.md

 There are two different values we can set to tweak the behavior of the _k_-NN classifier: one is _k_, the number of neighbors that the algorithm will take into account for each point.
 The other does not actually belong to the classifier itself, but rather is about the shape of the data we provide it: the number of principal components of the data we feed it.

 Much like @vidal_structural_2020 we choose three numbers of principal components: ones that explain 85, 90 and 95% of variance; then we run the classifier using a range of numbers of neighbors between 1 and 500.
 This sort of sweep lets us judge its performance for several combinations of parameters such that we can hone in on the most sensible approach.

-**TODO: Talk about how this brute-force approach is generally best when approaching a new problem using ML, as the "ideal" parameter values can vary wildly depending on characteristics of the data that we cannot really determine beforehand.
-Make sure to cite relevant works.**

 The results for all these permutations are displayed in [@Tbl:reproduce-results-table-knn].